 In other words, you can't have a cycle of action that goes from white to black, you see, to gray to black.
 Do you get the idea?
-A cycle of action would rather have to go from, let us say, black to gray, to less gray, to less gray, to less gray, to more white, to more white, to white, don't you see?
-Then, possibly, if you wanted a complete cycle of action, less white, less white, less white, less white, slightly gray, grayer, grayer, black.
+A cycle of action would rather have to go from, let us say, black to gray, to less gray, to less gray, to less gray, to less gray, to more white, to more white, to more white, to white, don't you see?
+Then, possibly, if you wanted a complete cycle of action, less white, less white, less white, less white, slightly gray, grayer, grayer, grayer, black.